Steps for Setting up Shop

 your corporation, nonprofit corporation, assumed business name, limited liability company, limited liability partnership, Oregon trademark or service mark.

-5. Learn about your tax obligations
+5. Learn your tax obligations

 Understanding your tax obligations is important for any business.